Seattle Transit Measure (STM) 2024 Annual Report

 - Reviewing reports on King County Metro's transit service.

-In 2023, the board gave feedback on Seattle’s draft transportation plan and discussed its priorities with city council members for the transit budget.
+In 2024, TAB members engaged with city staff and elected officials during the development of the 2024 Transportation Levy.
 They hosted a retreat for new members to discuss future goals and ideas.

 The Transit Advisory Board includes five members appointed by the council, six by the mayor, and one youth member from the Get Engaged program.